pbouda/brummbeere/doc/raspi.rst

 The next 4 lines set a custom resolution (we need 320x480 pixels for the Tontec screen) and force HDMI hotplug.
-We need the latter as we want to run without any external display on HDMI, but still need HDMI enabled to get OpenGL support in Qt and a framebuffer to copy the graphics output the TFT's framebuffer.
+We need the latter as we want to run without any external display on HDMI, but still need HDMI enabled to get OpenGL support in Qt and a framebuffer to copy the graphics output to the TFT's framebuffer.